kmdouglass/website/posts/why-is-camera-read-noise-gaussian-distributed.md

 Importantly, I do not think that it matters which physical process each step actually represents; rather there just has to be many of them for this abstraction to be valid.

 "But aren't there only a handful of steps?" you might ask.
 After all, linear models of photon transfer typically consist of a few processes such as detection, amplification, readout, and analog-to-digital conversion.
 I am not referring to these when I use the term "step."
-Rather, I am referring to processes that are much more microscopic, such passage of a signal through a transistor or amplifier chip.
+Rather, I am referring to processes that are much more microscopic, such as passage of a signal through a transistor or amplifier chip.
 At the very least Johnson noise, or random currents induced by thermal motion of the charge carriers, will be present in all of the camera's components.

 # Read Noise is Gaussian because of the Central Limit Theorem